rauan06/rauan06/README.md

 # 💫 About Me

-I am an Information Systems student at [Astana IT University](https://astanait.edu.kz/).
+I am an Computer Science student at [Astana IT University](https://astanait.edu.kz/).

 *   🌍  I'm based in Astana,Kazakhstan
 *   ✉️  You can contact me at [ommirkulr@gmail.com](mailto:ommirkulr@gmail.com)